Arkyris/blazinwfc/README.md

 I could only really find one other JavaScript implimentation of WFC https://www.npmjs.com/package/wavefunctioncollapse

 I ran speed tests and averaged the time over 1000 map generations of varing sizes.
 It is important to note that the other implimentation is also working with bitmap data.
-For the test I did parse out the bitmap loading to only happen once and not on every call to get a more fair comparison to how mine works.
+For the test I did parse out the bitmap loading to only happen once and not on every call to get a more fair comparison to how this one works.
 I also shutdown processes on my computer that could possibly spool up cpu usage durring a test.

 |Test   |BlazinWFC |WaveFunctionCollapse|
 |:-----:|:---------|:------------------:|